yocelynnns/Transcendence/docs/01-game-design/core-loop.md

 # Core Game Loop

-This document captures the design questions, decisions, and finalized gameplay flow for the Transcendence Pokémon-style multiplayer game.
+This document proposes an initial gameplay flow to guide team discussion.
+The core loop is **not finalized** and will be refined after team agreement.

 ---